onetwotrip/shorewall/README.md

       public false
     end

-It's worth mentioning that `interface` is a required option, to simplify its choosing a helper method like `zone_interface` may be used.
-Also hosts `option` which basically can be omitted in case it's a single interface zone expects a valid search expression, for example like 'search:roles:test1'
+It's worth mentioning that `interface` is a required option, to simplify interface choosing a helper method `zone_interface` might be used.
+Also `hosts` option which basically can be omitted in case it's a *single interface zone*, expects a valid search expression for example like `search:roles:test1`

 # Library information